-To help guide these investments so that they maximize health and educational outcomes, we respectfully request that the Department of Education share with states and local educational agencies ASHRAE's guidance for school buildings and guidance on reopening schools and universities that has been developed by ASHRAE's Epidemic Task Force.
-A summary of this guidance is included as an attachment to this letter.
+To help ensure that these investments optimize health and educational outcomes, we recommend that you reference ASHRAE's technical resources and distribute them to all decision-makers involved with educational facilities.
+A summary of this guidance (guidance for school buildings and guidance on reopening schools and universities) is included as an attachment to this letter.